ellisv/oxid-console/README.md

 | <4.9.0, <5.2.0   | 1.1.X                | [Source Code](https://github.com/EllisV/oxid-console/tree/1.1) | [Download ZIP](https://github.com/EllisV/oxid-console/archive/1.1.zip) |
 | =>4.9.0, =>5.2.0 | 1.2.X                | [Source Code](https://github.com/EllisV/oxid-console/tree/1.2) | [Download ZIP](https://github.com/EllisV/oxid-console/archive/1.2.zip) |

+## Installation

+This package is following a structure which OXID introduced with their update packages.
+* Copy contents of `copy_this` to your OXID eShop project
+* Check the difference between your OXID eShop files and files which are in `changed_full` and update files according to the difference

 ## Getting started

 The entry point of console application is `php oxid`.
 It will execute default command which is `list`.
 To call a specific command run `php oxid [command]`.
 If you need help about specific command run `php oxid [command] -h` or `php oxid [command] --help`